✓ Updated May 2026

 Tibet Rail (Qinghai-Tibet Railway)

 This is the most common and often the only practical way to reach Lhasa from mainland China.
-The train journey itself is an experience, offering breathtaking views of the Tibetan plateau.
-It's a comfortable and safe option, especially for acclimatizing to the altitude.
+The train journey itself is an experience, offering stunning views of the Tibetan plateau.
+It's crucial to book tickets well in advance, especially during peak seasons.

 Flights to Lhasa Gonggar Airport (LXA)